 Marshall Hall is a hub for campus events and activities.
-The building houses Marshall Auditorium and the Alumni Lounge (often referred to as "Nifkin Lounge” after the campus mascot, Eustace B. Nifkin).
+The building houses Marshall Auditorium and the Alumni Lounge (often referred to as "Nifkin Lounge," after the College's unofficial mascot, Eustace B. Nifkin).
 Numerous social and academic gatherings are held here throughout the year.
-The Gallery Snack Bar and the campus bookstore (known as “Small Stores”) are located here.
+The Treehouse Snack Bar is also located here.

 Origin of Name: Named after Louis Marshall, a renowned constitutional lawyer who was responsible for creating interest in preserving the Adirondacks.
 Marshall was instrumental in founding ESF, and was named the first president of the College Board of Trustees (1911-1929).
 A plaque commemorating Louis Marshall’s contributions to the College is installed in the building’s foyer — along with a second plaque paying tribute to his son, Bob Marshall, an ESF alumnus and noted conservationist.